Resources available in Trans.eu API are secured, which means that each request must be authorized and include

-To obtain client credentials, please fill out the application registration form available here.
+To obtain client credentials and Api_key, please fill out the application registration form available here.

 User account can be created using company registration form.

 Example of authorization flow

 Description of a sample authorization flow with required and received data:

 - Redirection to authorization server for user to post credentials directly to authentication form.